8bit-wraith/cloud-init-pxe/README-cloud-init.md

-# netboot.xyz Studio - Modern PXE Boot & Cloud-Init Management
+# Cloud-Init PXE Studio - Modern PXE Boot & Cloud-Init Management

-A complete reimagining of netboot.xyz with a stunning modern interface that unifies PXE boot management and cloud-init configuration in one beautiful application.
+A complete reimagining of the original netboot.xyz with a stunning modern interface that unifies PXE boot management and cloud-init configuration in one beautiful application.
 Say goodbye to dated interfaces and hello to a professional, intuitive experience.

 ## ✨ Key Features

 ### 🎨 Beautiful Modern Interface

 - **Unified Dashboard** - All your PXE boot and cloud-init tools in one stunning interface
 - **Dark/Light Theme** - Professional dark theme by default, with a clean light mode
 - **Responsive Design** - Perfect on desktop, tablet, and mobile devices
 - **Smart Navigation** - Collapsible sidebar that adapts to your workflow

 ### 🚀 Core Functionality

-- **PXE Boot Management** - Full netboot.xyz functionality with a modern twist
+- **PXE Boot Management** - Full Cloud-Init PXE functionality with a modern twist
 - **Cloud-Init Studio** - Create, edit, and manage cloud-init configurations
 - **Boot Menu Editor** - Customize iPXE scripts with syntax highlighting
 - **Asset Management** - Download and organize boot images and ISOs